envirover/spldocs/index.md

 If you're on Windows, install [Git Bash client](https://git-for-windows.github.io/) rather than using the default Windows command prompt.

 Open up the css/printstyles.css file and customize the email address (`youremail@domain.com`) that is listed there.
 This email address appears in the bottom left footer of the PDF output.
-You'll also need to create a PDF configuration file following the examples shown in the pdfconfigs folder, and also customize some build scripts following the same pattern shown in the root: pdf-product1.sh
+You'll also need to create a PDF configuration file following the examples shown in the pdfconfigs folder, and also customize some build scripts following the same pattern shown in the root: pdf-spl.sh

 See the section on [Generating PDFs][mydoc_generating_pdfs] for more details about setting the theme up for this output.